50% increase in

 received philanthropic funding in 20/21

-Widening Access Scholarships
+Widening Access for All

 We know that talented students can achieve their potential whatever their background and family circumstances.
 We also know that students who have had to overcome the most significant barriers in their personal, social and domestic lives, who grew up in areas of deprivation, or were the first in their family to come to university, need additional support.

 In these uncertain times, one thing we can be certain of is that more of our students need our help than ever before and scholarships play a key role in helping to level the playing field.
 Scholarships enable the students who stand to gain the most from higher education to take advantage of all it has to offer.
-But more than this: scholarships help to instil a confidence in our students that comes from knowing that someone believes in them.
+But more than this: scholarships help to instill a confidence in our students that comes from knowing that someone believes in them.

 The York Futures Scholarship has enabled me to gain valuable work experience overseas, which I would have been unable to do otherwise.
 This year I am going to work in Canada on a summer camp for children with special needs and next year I am volunteering in Sri Lanka at a psychiatric facility, supporting abused children.